avielmenter/oc-covid-data/README.md

 # OC CoViD Data
 An API to present Orange County, California's CoViD-19 data in a computer readable format.

-# Try It!
-API requests should be made to [https://oc-covid-data.herokuapp.com/](https://oc-covid-data.herokuapp.com/).

 # API
 API requests can be made to any endpoint in the following format: